cschlosser/glog-rs/README.md

 [![CI](https://github.com/cschlosser/glog-rs/actions/workflows/ci.yml/badge.svg)](https://github.com/cschlosser/glog-rs/actions/workflows/ci.yml)

-This is a port of the famous C++ logging framework [glog] as backend for Rusts [standard logging] frontend.
+This is a port of the C++ logging framework [glog] as backend for Rusts [standard logging] frontend.

 > ⚠️ Stability Warning:
 > Currently there are no tests for this framework.